yafshar/hilsort/README.md

 Doug Moore (dougm@...edu)
 ```

-The sorting is an algorithm for implementing a Hilbert Sort, which sorts points
+A spatial sorting algorithm in this work, sorts points according to the order in
-according to the order in which they would be visited by a space-filling curve.
+which they would be visited by a space-filling curve.

-## Motivation for sorting algorithm
+## Motivation for the sorting algorithm

-When trying to store/pack up spatial data efficiently or find k nearest neighbors
+When trying to store/pack up spatial data efficiently or find nearest neighbors
 of spatial data.
 We need a way of sorting the data in such a way that (p1, p2)
 data located in nearby regions will live closer in memory to one another.
 This
 approach speeds up access to the data in memory.